renovatebot/renovate/docs/usage/nuget.md

 Renovate as a NuGet client supports both `v2` and `v3` protocols, and will use `v2` unless the configured feed URL ends with `index.json`.
 This mirrors the behavior of the official NuGet client.

-If you have a `v3` feed that doesn't match this pattern (e.g. JFrog Artifactory) you need to help Renovate by appending `#protocolVersion=3` to the registry URL:
+If you have a `v3` feed that doesn't end with `index.json`, like for example on the JFrog Artifactory, then you must append `#protocolVersion=3` to the registry URL:

 ```json
 {